To Sir, With Love | 1967

 12 years after Sidney Poitier was the inner-city schoolkid given a chance in life by doggedly determined teacher Glenn Ford in rock'n'roll 50s landmark Blackboard Jungle, he steps up to the role of mentor to a new generation.

 ER Braithwaite’s autobiographical novel is turned into a priceless Sixties time capsule capturing the fashions, music and attitudes of the decade.
-Unemployed Guyanan engineer Mark Thackeray (Sidney Poitier) accepts a temporary post as teacher in a rough East End school and, not surprisingly, overcomes the initial racism of his charges to become an inspirational mentor.
+Unemployed Guyanan engineer Mark Thackeray (Sidney Poitier) accepts a temporary post as teacher in a rough school in the East End of London and, not surprisingly, overcomes the initial racism of his charges to turn their lives around.

 I’d love to know how a run-down inner-city school managed to book The Mindbenders for the end of term dance, though.
 I suppose when you have Lulu among your pupils, you can pull a few strings.

 Exterior locations were filmed in a vanished “Oh, cor blimey!”
 East End of terraced streets and fruit’n’veg markets around Wapping and Shadwell.
 The neighbourhood has not only been radically redeveloped, it’s far more ethnically diverse.

 Additionally, the area was transformed completely in the Eighties when Rupert Murdoch controversially transferred his publishing empire from the traditional home of newspapers in Fleet Street to a compound which became known as ‘Fortress Wapping’.

 Wapping station, on the East London line between Shadwell and Rotherhithe, remained pretty much as it is seen during the opening credits (except that the crumbling warehouses surrounding it are now smart loft apartments) until being given a major makeover in 2010.